 How is kefir made?
 What are kefir grains?

-Kefir is made by adding what are called kefir grains to milk, and allowing fermentation to happen.
+Milk kefir is made by adding kefir grains to milk, and allowing fermentation to happen.

 Kefir grains range from the size of grains of sand to rice; and combine into blobs about a few centimetres across that resemble cauliflower florets.
 They are white to cream coloured.